AYOJWANNIARACHCHI/Online-Property-Selling-Web-App/README.md

 # Online-Property-Selling-Web-App

+Online property sale web application was created to connect sellers and buyers together.

+Stakeholders -> Buyer
+                Seller
+                Guest User
+                Admin
-This is an Online Property Selling Web Application which seller can be post their selling items and buyer can be buying selling items
+features -> # Seller can be post their selling items
+            # Buyer can be visit listings and contact seller
+            # admin can be manage buyers , sellers and listings